matthiaszimmermann/openai-api-examples/README.md

 * The source is the [COP27 Wikipedia article](https://en.wikipedia.org/wiki/2022_United_Nations_Climate_Change_Conference)
 * The example text is a shortened version to remain within the token limit of the `gpt-3.5-turbo` model

+## Search and Ask

+"Search and Ask" is a strategy to let GPT answer questions covering a large amount of articles using the standard GPT model (without finetunig).

+The main idea is to split the task into two parts: Search and ask.

+1. Given a user question the user question is turned into an embedding
+2. In the search part the best fitting article(s) are retrieved by comparing the question embedding with the article embeddings
+3. Using the best articles GPT is asked to respond to the users question as in the "Hello World" example

+For the search part embeddings for all available articles can be pre-computed using an embedding API service from OpenAI.

+TODO
+* Complete `search_and_ask.py` to cover scope of the corresponding [question answering example](https://github.com/openai/openai-cookbook/blob/main/examples/Question_answering_using_embeddings.ipynb).